-A traditional Tuscan dish, this hearty soup style savoury platter is best enjoyed in the cooler months of the year when the days are short and the nights are cold.
-Created using leftover bread, cannellini beans, kale, cabbage, and a whole host of other vegetables, it’s similar to a minestrone soup.
+A traditional Tuscan dish from the Tuscany region of Italy, this hearty soup style savoury platter is best enjoyed in the cooler months of the year when the days are short and the nights are cold.
+Created using leftover bread, cannelini beans, kale, cabbage, and a whole host of other vegetables, it’s similar to a minestrone soup.

 With origins in Sicily, this aubergine dish is the perfect savoury platter.
 Created from aubergine (also known as eggplant), celery, sweetened vinegar, and capers, other variations of the dish include various vegetables and seafood.
 Though Caponata is often served as a side dish, it can also be eaten as a main course.